Ibarca/Forecast-Validation-with-Prophet-Backtesting-Using-One-Train-Test-Split/README.md

-# Forecast Validation: How Do We Know If a Forecast Is Good?
+# How I Validate the Forecast: Backtesting with One Train-Test Split

 In my previous article, I showed how to build a sales forecast using Prophet.
 At first glance, it can feel like the hard part is done once the model generates a forecast.
 After all, we have historical data, we train a model, and it produces predictions for the future.